MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-bm64.md

 ## Overview

 The BM-64-EVB is a stand-alone evaluation board that tests audio and pairing for BTP.
-For more about the benefits of the BM64, refer to the [Audio Capable Devices](testing-BTP-hw-audio.md).
+For more about the BM64, refer to the [Audio Capable Devices](testing-BTP-hw-audio.md).

 This section will cover how to set up and use a BM-64-EVB-C2 for testing with BTP.

 ![Photo of the BM-64-EVB](images/BM64-EVB-alpha.png)
+## Required Hardware

+The BM-64-EVB-C2 can be purchased via [DigiKey](https://www.digikey.com/en/products/detail/microchip-technology/BM-64-EVB-C2/6152245).

 ## Getting Started